MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

 - **AppDevOps**

-    - Application migration and/or transformation.
+    - Application migration and/or transformation

-    - Application management and monitoring.
+    - Application management and monitoring

-    - Role based access control (app resources).
+    - Role-based access control (app resources)

-    - Security monitoring and audit (app resources).
+    - Security monitoring and audit (app resources)

-    - Cost Management (app resources).
+    - Cost Management (app resources)

-    - Network Management (app resources).
+    - Network Management (app resources)

     - In some instances, customers may wish to break AppDevOps into more granular roles such as AppDataOps for database management like traditional DBA roles, or AppSecOps where more security sensitive applications are concerned; this is to be expected.

-- Provide a central application DevOps function to support applications which do not have existing DevOps capabilities or a business case to establish one, i.e. legacy applications with minimal development capabilities.
+- Provide a central application DevOps function to support applications that do not have existing DevOps capabilities or a business case to establish one; e.g., legacy applications with minimal development capabilities.

 - Leverage a policy-driven approach with clear RBAC boundaries to centrally enforce consistency and security across application teams.